COVID-19 Vaccine Paves The Path For Welltower's Stock To Return To All-Time Highs (NYSE:WELL)

 Source: Welltower November Business Update.

 Surprisingly, the medical side of the portfolio has not seen a decline thanks to nearly all tenants staying current on rents.
 Using the most recent third quarter numbers, revenues from this segment have grown by more than 1.5% over the past twelve months.
 This translates to a 93.6% occupancy rate and approximately 99% of rent due for Q3 has either been paid or deferred until the end of the year.
-Similar to the housing portfolio, enhanced cleaning and maintenance has enabled all buildings to be open.
+Similar to the housing portfolio, enhanced cleaning and maintenance have enabled all buildings to be open.

 Recovery Upside